replicatedhq/replicated-docs/docs/enterprise/troubleshooting-an-app.md

 1. Repeat these steps for each node because there is no method to generate host support bundles on remote hosts.
 If you have a multi-node Kubernetes cluster, you must run the support-bundle binary on each node and generate a host support bundle for each node.
 Note that the support-bundle plugin must be installed on each control plane node to generate a support bundle from that node.

-#### With the Default kots.io Specification
+### Generate Bundles With the Default kots.io Specification

+You can generate a support bundle using the default kots.io specification if the application does not have a support bundle specification included.

+#### In an Online Environment

-To use the default kots.io specification, run the following command to create a support bundle:
+In an online environment, run the following command to generate a support bundle using the default kots.io specification:

   ```
   kubectl support-bundle https://kots.io
   ```

 #### On an Air Gap Server

-If you are on an air gapped server, perform the following steps to create a support bundle:
+If you are on an air gapped server, perform the following steps to create a support bundle using the default kots.io specification:

 1. Run the following command from a computer with internet access to download the default kots.io specification: